2019 Breakfast After the Bell Legislation: Building a Better Tomorrow

 - Support to target areas of the state where school breakfast programs can go further and reach all children in a district

 - Adoption and/or expansion of Breakfast After the Bell best practices as part of new and existing programs, including Breakfast in the Classroom, Grab and Go, and Second Chance Breakfast

 Thank you to Representative Heather Edelson and Senator Paul Anderson for authoring the Breakfast After the Bell bill.

 You can help ensure that Minnesota kids have nourishment they need to thrive.
 Find out what you can do below!

 Supporters of hunger-relief work:

 Now is the time to make school breakfast legislation happen!
 We need your help to encourage the Senate Conference Committee to include the House’s version of Breakfast After the Bell legislation into their budget bills.

-Support SF 1427 by making sure the Senate Conference Committee have included Breakfast After the Bell in their budget bill.
+Support Minnesota students by ensuring funding for Breakfast After the Bell is included in the report from the education omnibus conference committee.
 Contact Second Harvest Heartland legislative advocacy representative Rebecca Mino for more information.

 Encourage school leaders to pursue Breakfast After the Bell programs in your area schools.
 Contact Second Harvest Heartland child hunger representative Leah Baack for more information on our initiatives to support this effort.

-The child hunger initiative partners include Second Harvest Heartland, Boston Consulting Group, Cargill, Center for Prevention at Blue Cross and Blue Shield of Minnesota, Children’s Hospitals and Clinics of Minnesota, General Mills, Hunger Solutions, Minnesota Milk Producers, Minnesota School Nutrition Association, The Sheridan Story and Youthprise.
+The child hunger initiative partners include Second Harvest Heartland, Boston Consulting Group, Cargill, Center for Prevention at Blue Cross and Blue Shield of Minnesota, Children’s Hospitals and Clinics of Minnesota, Education Minnesota, General Mills, Hunger Solutions, Minnesota Milk Producers, Minnesota School Nutrition Association, Share Our Strength, The Sheridan Story and Youthprise.